MaksymKordyiaka/DefilamaParser/READ_ME.txt

 3. Execute the Script
 Running the Scraper Script:

-    1) Create Virtual Environment (if not created):

-        >>> python -m venv .venv

-    2) Activate the Virtual Environment (if not already activated):

-        >>> .venv\Scripts\activate  # For Windows
-          or
-        >>> source .venv/bin/activate  # For Linux/macOS

-    3) Run the Scraper Script: To start scraping data from the website, run the following command:
+    1) Run the Scraper Script: To start scraping data from the website, run the following command:

-        >>> python scraper.py
+        >>> python scraper.py (proxy must be launched (2.2))

         The script will start scraping the data according to the defined parameters and intervals.

-    4) Output: Once the script is finished scraping, it will output the results (e.g., saved to a file or printed to the console).
+    2) Output: Once the script is finished scraping, it will output the results (e.g., saved to a file or printed to the console).

 4. Submit Your Python Script Along with the Documentation.
 Include examples of the data extracted.

 blockchain_data.json:
 [
     {
         "Name": "Ethereum",